-Dr. Budwig developed her diet based on the hypothesis that cancer is caused by reduced uptake of oxygen by cell membranes in the absence of omega-3 fatty acids such as linolenic acid (7).
-While metabolic changes such as increased aerobic glycolysis and fatty acid synthesis occur in cancerous cells, (8) the role of omega-3 fatty acids in the pathogenesis and treatment of cancer is still under investigation (2).
-The polyunsaturated omega-3 fatty acids in flaxseed oil have been shown to decrease levels of pro-inflammatory cytokines, tumor necrosis factor (TNF) alpha and Interleukin-1 beta (9).
-Omega-3 fatty acids also demonstrated anti-neoplastic properties by increasing intracellular reactive oxygen species and decreasing pro-tumorigenic prostaglandins (2).
-Flax oil supplements increased total phospholipid fatty acid content in erythrocytes, (10) but the implication of this finding in cancer treatment is unknown.
-Flaxseed supplements also inhibit proliferation of human prostate cancer (11) and inhibit breast cancer growth in vitro by down-regulating growth factors and by increasing p53 expression (12).
-Furthermore, whole flaxseed contains lignans, phytoestrogens which may also have anti-neoplastic properties and exert hormonal effects (13).
+Dr. Budwig developed her diet based on the hypothesis that cancer is caused by reduced uptake of oxygen by cell membranes in the absence of omega-3 fatty acids (O3FAs) such as linolenic acid (7).
+While metabolic changes such as increased aerobic glycolysis and fatty acid synthesis occur in cancerous cells, (8) the role of O3FAs in the pathogenesis and treatment of cancer is still under investigation (2).
+The polyunsaturated O3FAs in flaxseed oil have been shown to decrease levels of proinflammatory cytokines, tumor necrosis factor (TNF) alpha and Interleukin-1 beta (9).
+O3FAs also demonstrated antineoplastic properties by increasing intracellular reactive oxygen species and decreasing protumorigenic prostaglandins (2).
+Flax oil supplements increased total phospholipid fatty acid content in erythrocytes (10), but the implication of this finding in cancer treatment is unknown.
+Flaxseed supplements also inhibit proliferation of human prostate cancer (11) and inhibit breast cancer growth in vitro by downregulating growth factors and increasing p53 expression (12).
+Furthermore, whole flaxseed contains lignans, phytoestrogens which may also have antineoplastic properties and exert hormonal effects (13).

 Budwig believed that combining cottage cheese and flaxseed oil allowed for better availability of essential fatty acids through the plasma membrane, allowing for improved aerobic cellular respiration (1).
-The effect of cottage cheese consumption on the bioavailability of omega-3 fatty acids has not been studied.
+The effect of cottage cheese consumption on the bioavailability of O3FAs has not been studied.
 Processed fats, saturated fats, animal fats, processed foods, and sugar are prohibited in the Budwig diet because they are thought to interfere with oxygen uptake and cellular respiration.
-Epidemiological studies show that people who consume lacto-vegetarian diets have lower incidence of gastrointestinal cancer compared to non-vegetarians (14) (15), although these studies indicate association rather than causation.
+Epidemiological studies show that people who consume lacto-vegetarian diets have lower incidence of gastrointestinal cancer compared with non-vegetarians (14) (15), although these studies indicate association rather than causation.

-An animal study showed that greater tumor regression occurred in mice treated with Trastuzumab therapy plus Flax-oil compared to those treated with Trastuzumab alone (16).
+An animal study showed that greater tumor regression occurred in mice treated with trastuzumab therapy plus flax oil compared with those treated with trastuzumab alone (16).

 - Delaying or avoiding medical treatment can have serious consequences.